LindnerNick/CS305/README.md

 How did you make certain the code and software application were functional and secure?
 After refactoring the code, how did you check to see whether you introduced new vulnerabilities?

+<-After the refactoring of the code a second dependancy check was run to identify additonal vulnerabilities.->

 What resources, tools, or coding practices did you use that might be helpful in future assignments or tasks?